rocwg/note-kotlin/docs/tool-kotlin/11-Generics.md

 ::: info **YOU CAN’T DECLARE A GENERIC NON-EXTENSION PROPERTY**

 Regular (non-extension) properties can’t have type parameters.
-It’s not possible to store multiple values of different types in a property of a class, and therefore declaring a generic non-extension property doesn’t make sense.
+It’s not possible to store multiple values of different types in a property of a class, and therefore declaring a generic non-extension property doesn't make sense.
 If you try to do that, the compiler reports an error:

 ```kotlin
 val <T> x: T = TODO()